xhajnal/DiPS/README.md

 ## A Tool for Data-informed Parameter Synthesis for Discrete-Time Stochastic Processes from Multiple-Property Specifications

-DiPS ia a tool for parameter synthesis for discrete time Markov chains (DTMCs) against multiple-property specifications provided in Probabilistic Computation Tree Logic (PCTL).
+DiPS is a tool for parameter synthesis for discrete time Markov chains (DTMCs) against multiple-property specifications provided in Probabilistic Computation Tree Logic (PCTL).
 The probability of satisfaction of each property is constrained by intervals obtained from data.
 For a single property, the existing parameter synthesis tools can compute a rational function over the chain’s parameters, which will evaluate exactly to the satisfaction probability for that single property in the given chain.
 DiPS first computes these rational functions for each among the multiple properties by invoking the existing parameter synthesis tools [PRISM](http://www.prismmodelchecker.org) and [Storm](http://www.stormchecker.org/).

-Further, data measuments serve as an experimental estimation of the probability of satisfaction of PCTL formulae.
+Further, data measurements serve as an experimental estimation of the probability of satisfaction of PCTL formulae.
 With intervals derived from the data, DiPS allows to further constrain the rational functions.

 Finally, by coupling the obtained rational functions and interval constraints, DiPS implements four distinct methods for exploring which parameters of the